frankframework/frank-manual/docs/source/helloLarva.rst

 Console Larva
 =============

-This is the final page about the Hello adapter presented in :ref:`installationLinux` .
+This is the final section about the Hello adapter presented in :ref:`installationLinux` .
 In application development, it is common to have automated tests.
 You cannot rely on interactive testing only, because performing these